This episode features our frequent and very popular guest Elyse Rivin. If you enjoy her episodes, please consider supporting her on Patreon.

 But, of course, we also take some detours in the conversation.
-To help you follow along, here are the topics we discuss in order:
+To help you follow along, here are some of the other topics we discuss in this episode:

 - Are French kids are really better behaved that other kids?